grandelli/docker-tensorflow-tfx-airflow-stack/README.md

 ## Getting Started

-The goal of this project is to provide guidelines (and some config file) to deploy with low effort a software stack for data scientists based on Docker.
+The goal of this project is to provide guidelines (and some config file) to deploy with low effort a software stack for ML practitioners based on Docker.

-Different references are already available on the Web for the configuration of each of the aforementioned components, but not all these docs are updated (e.g. TensorFlow on Docker 19.03), and they typically cover only the basic setup needs.
+Different references are already available on the Web for the configuration of each of the aforementioned components, but not all these docs are updated (e.g. running TensorFlow GPU version with Docker CE 19.03), and they typically cover only the basic setup needs.

 Have a look at these guidelines if you are interested in any of these topics:
 * you aim to setup a data science env on a single server for collaborative working